TL;DR

 Verdict: RustDesk's self-hosting is its core advantage—complete data sovereignty with zero third-party dependency.

 Parsec's personal plan is free for one-to-one connections at 60fps.
-Parsec for Teams costs $30/user/month for commercial use, multiple connections, and admin features.
+Parsec Warp costs $8.33/user/month (annual) for individuals needing multi-monitor and 4:4:4 color.
+Parsec for Teams costs $30/user/month (annual) for commercial use with SAML SSO and admin features.

 Verdict: RustDesk is fully free.
 Parsec's free tier is limited; Teams pricing is significant.